 The International Association for Political Science Students (IAPSS) represents students of Political Science and related studies worldwide.
-IAPSS strives to deliver a sustainable academic contribution to the education of its members, to foster exchanges among young political scientists across the globe and to promote social and scientific responsibility.
-They do this by offering a multitude of events, publications, professionalization and career services as well as lobbying for Political Science interests at the international level.
+IAPSS strives to deliver a sustainable academic contribution to the education of its members, to foster exchanges among young political scientists

 The period from 2019 to 2021 was marked by continued cooperation between IPSA and IAPSS: IPSA Lecture at the annual IAPSS World Congress, joint membership, and participation of IAPSS at the IPSA World Congress events.